Power play sends Blues to 3-2 win over skidding Ducks

 ANAHEIM, Calif.
+(AP) — The St. Louis Blues have one of the NHL’s worst power-play units.
+Except when it comes to facing the Anaheim Ducks.

-(AP) — Jordan Binnington made 27 saves and the St. Louis Blues scored on all three of their power plays Wednesday night in a 3-2 victory over the skidding Anaheim Ducks.
+The Blues converted on all three of their chances with the man advantage in Wednesday night’s 3-2 victory over the last-place Ducks.

+“I thought (assistant coach Jim Montgomery) and the players really broke down how we were going to attack Anaheim’s penalty kill,” Blues coach Craig Berube said.
+“These low plays around the net were open and they did a good job and took advantage of it.”

 Oskar Sundqvist, Brayden Schenn and Zach Sanford each had a goal for St. Louis, which is 6 for 10 with the man advantage against Anaheim this season.
-Overall, the Blues have converted on just 17.1% of their power plays — which ranks 24th in the NHL.
+Overall, the Blues have scored on just 17.1% of their power plays — which ranks 24th in the NHL.

+“It has been a long time coming now.
+Hopefully we can keep this momentum on the power play going,” said Torey Krug, who assisted on the first two goals.
+“Our attack mentality was a lot better.
+If we know it is coming toward the net we can converge.”

+Anaheim came into the game seventh in the league in killing penalties but dropped to 10th after the game.
+Six of the 12 power-play goals the Ducks have allowed have been to the Blues.

+“It seems like a moving target.
+You plug one hole and something else starts leaking,” coach Dallas Eakins said.

-St. Louis has won all four meetings against the Ducks this year and six of their last seven dating to last season.
+Jordan Binnington made 27 saves for St. Louis, which has won all four meetings against the Ducks this year and six of their last seven dating to last season.

-Max Comtois and Rickard Rakell scored for Anaheim, which is 0-6-2 in its last eight games.
-John Gibson stopped 18 shots.

-Torey Krug assisted on the first two goals, and Sundqvist also had an assist.
 Binnington returned to the Blues’ net after giving up four goals in 31 minutes last Saturday at San Jose.
 When he was pulled, he lost his composure and went after three San Jose players before leaving the ice.

+“I think he knew coming in after what happened last game that he wanted to step up and be the leader that he is for our team and be our backbone.
+Tonight he got the result and played great,” Krug said.

+Binnington’s postgame availability was the first time he has spoken publicly since the San Jose game.
+When asked what prompted his outburst, the netminder had a succinct answer: “I was (ticked) off.”

 Sundqvist took a pass from David Perron in front, spun around and put in a wrist shot with 5:15 remaining in the first period for his fourth goal of the season.